 In the face of this pandemic, some places are beginning their initial stages of reopening.
+During so, people have had to go elsewhere to stay active and enjoy the benefits of exercise.
 With the disruption this crisis is having on the fitness industry, we wanted to understand how gym members feel about gyms reopening.

 We surveyed 10,824 gym members to learn if they plan to return to gyms upon reopening and whether they will be keeping their memberships or not.
 The survey was run on RunRepeat.com, between April 24th and May 1st, including respondents from 116 countries, 6636 of which were US-based.